 “The Comet – II” is a continuation of Unit 9, The Comet – I. This unit talks about the difference between rational thinking and superstitious beliefs between scientists and religious leaders.
 This chapter draws the attention of these two groups of people who react to this critical situation in their own respective ways.

-Access answers to NCERT Solutions for Class 8 English Unit 10 – The Comet – II here
+Access Answers to NCERT Class 8 English Unit 10 – The Comet – II

 The Comet – II

 “For a moment James wondered if he had done his sums right.”
 Why was James doubtful about his sums and calculations?

 James was doubtful about his sums and calculations because when James looked up from his window a star-studded night sky, he knew somewhere amongst these stars was Comet Dutta that was heading for a collision with Earth.
 It was hard for him to believe the calamity of the future could have an impact on such a peaceful night.

 What did the scientists at the conference say about James’s ‘sums’?

 The experts and scientists checked and rechecked James Forsyth’s calculation with the latest observations of Comet Dutta.
 They found that his calculations and sums were correct that a comet might collide with Earth soon.
 However, there was a small chance that that the comet might just graze the atmosphere of the Earth and not collide with it.
 But this slight intermission was not a reassurance for not taking an action.

 Immediate action was needed, the scientists decided.
 Give one example each of ‘defensive’ and ‘offensive’ action mentioned in the text.

 The ‘defensive’ measures dismissed by the experts was to live in underground bunkers as it was not a practical proposition.
 The ‘offensive’ action was to marginally deflect Comet Dutta from its path by giving it a push.
 This could possibly be achieved by placing a nuclear payload in a spaceship and sending it to intercept the approaching comet and detonating it by using a remote control.